brillout/wildcard-api/docs/blog/rpc-as-default.md

 #### What is RPC

-RPC is a simple concept: you define a function on the backend and call it remotely from the frontend.
+RPC denotes the practice of calling a procedure that is defined on a remote computer(/process) as if it were defined locally on the same computer(/process).

-For example with a Node.js backend:
+For example between a Node.js backend and a browser frontend:

 ~~~js
 // Node.js server